thegricean/overinformativeness/README.md

 	2. Listener ratings of utterances in different contexts -- neutral: modifier better than no-modifier in two-referent condition, but maybe slightly worse in one-referent condition, but barely

 	3. Eye-tracking in only one-referent contexts -- these results are pretty opaque: they're a little slower to look to the target location with the modifier than without -- it would have been interesting to see the breakup by modifier, seeing as how they preferred the modifier when both origin and target location were the same (eg both towels).
 Our prediction in this case: cost goes away.

+## TODO

+- see if there's anything you can get working in a model